nekohalawrence/YSM-Model-Author/README-EN.md

 <summary>Update/Chatty Log</summary>

+# 2026-07-27

+- Added: Touhou Maid Resource Pack and TACZ Gun Pack

 # 2026-07-25

-- There are too many strange games
+- There are way too many obscure games.
-- Please note that some models without preview images are unusable.
-I saved them while viewing the author's information, which resulted in some characters being modified and the original file being corrupted, making the model unusable.
+- Warning: Some models without preview images are unusable.
+I saved files while checking the original authors, which altered certain characters and corrupted the original files, rendering these models invalid.
-- A major mistake occurred.
-I discovered that most of the models viewed through Obsidian were corrupted!!!!!!!!!!!!.
-Only now have I realized the reason: the history on Git was not deleted.
+- Major mistake discovered!
+I just found out the majority of models viewed via Obsidian are corrupted!!!!!!!
+The commit history on Git remains intact and hasn’t been deleted.

 # 2026-07-23